nf-core/sarek/docs/usage.md

 To be used with the `azurebatch` profile by specifying the `-profile azurebatch`.
 We recomend providing a compute `params.vm_type` of `Standard_E64_v3` VMs by default but these options can be changed if required.

-Note that the choice of VM size depends on your quota and the overall workload during the analysis.For a thorough list, please refer the [Azure Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).
+Note that the choice of VM size depends on your quota and the overall workload during the analysis.
+For a thorough list, please refer the [Azure Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).

 ## Updating containers